Reporters Resource on Covering Mesh IssuesAug 31st, 2012 | By Jane Akre | Category: Mesh Reading Room Resource

 Synthetic mesh was first used for hernia repair in the 1950s but sometime in the 1990s it began to be used for POP and SUI.
 By 1996 the FDA cleared the first surgical mesh product for use in SUI and in 2002 for use in POP.
 The introduction of pre-cut “kits” corresponded with weekend cadaver training sessions offered by mesh manufacturers.

 Gynecologists, often not trained surgeons, were schooled by the manufacturers how to implant the plastic mesh with the aid of a kit including pre-cut mesh, needles and sutures.

 Editors Note* (additions added from my own research) Within the medical field, trained surgeons like to brag that they knew how to cut their own mesh to fit the patient and look down at the mesh kits and the newly trained surgeons who relied on them as a way to expand one’s practice for additional financial gain.)

 Almost immediately complications were noted.
-From 1995 to 1998, the U.S. Food and Drug Administration noted they had received more than 1,000 reports of complications associated with mesh.
+From 2005 to 2008, the U.S. Food and Drug Administration noted it had received more than 1,000 reports of complications associated with mesh.

 They can include:

 - Erosion through the vaginal epithelium and tissues;